ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 Refer to the documentation listed in the Requirements section for troubleshooting information.

 ### For Support
 This is a IBM supported App.
-For assistance - https://ibm.com/mysupport.
+For assistance, see: https://ibm.com/mysupport.